 For new and returning students

-Complainant - A student making an informal complaint or filing a formal appeal
+A student making an informal complaint or filing a formal appeal.

-A complaint as defined under this policy is an initial written allegation by a student, that there has been an arbitrary or unfair application of a policy of the university or a policy of the student’s academic program.
+A complaint as defined under this policy is an initial written allegation by a student that there has been an arbitrary or unfair application of a policy of the university or a policy of the student’s academic program.
 Complaints may be administrative or academic.

-If a student is dissatisfied with the resolution proposed at the program/departmental level, he or she may decide to file a formal appeal.
+If a student is dissatisfied with the resolution proposed at the program/departmental level, s/he may decide to file a formal appeal.

 Students who are considering filing a formal appeal or who have filed a formal appeal are expected to use discretion in discussing the issue with other students or with employees, keeping in mind that there are other parties involved.
-Depending on the nature of the issue under appeal, other involved parties could be damaged by the student’s public allegations.
-If a student is determined to have discussed or publicized her or his pending or ongoing appeal in such a way as to potentially affect the outcome, the provost may immediately halt the appeal process and deny the appeal.
+Depending on the nature of the issue under appeal, other involved parties could be damaged by a student’s public allegations.
+If a student is found to have discussed or publicized her/his pending or ongoing appeal in such a way as to potentially affect the outcome, the VPAA may immediately halt the appeal process and deny the appeal.

 As noted above, the complaint and appeal procedure does not apply to situations where a student or former student has instituted legal proceedings.
-If at any stage of an informal complaint or formal appeal process the university becomes aware that a student has instituted legal proceedings, the process of complaint discussion, review, and resolution will be immediately halted, and all documentation of the process will be forwarded to the office of the president.
+If at any stage of an informal complaint or formal appeal process the university becomes aware that a student has instituted legal proceedings, the process of complaint discussion, review, and resolution will be immediately halted, and all documentation of the process will be forwarded to the President’s Office.

 A student may initiate a complaint through a letter or email.
 Verbal communication of a concern is not a complaint under the terms of this policy.
-In the written communication, the student must specifically identify that he or she is submitting a complaint within the terms of this policy, and submit it to the individual in authority of the unit involved in the complaint (e.g. dean or a director of an administrative unit).
-To avoid possible delays, written complaints should not be submitted to faculty or staff, or to assistant or associate deans or assistant or associate directors; any such employee who receives a written complaint from a student must immediately forward it to her or his departmental or program head.
-Similarly, written complaints submitted to the provost or president will be referred to the appropriate dean or director.
-Upon receipt of written complaint, the dean or director will provide a copy of this policy and procedure to any student filing the complaint.
+In the written communication, the student must specifically identify that he or she is submitting a complaint within the terms of this policy.
+Written complaints must be submitted to the individual in authority of the unit involved in the complaint (e.g., program dean or a director of an administrative unit).
+To avoid possible delays, written complaints should not be submitted to faculty or support staff, assistant or associate deans, or assistant or associate directors.
+Any such employee who receives a written complaint from a student must immediately forward it to her/his departmental or program head.
+Similarly, written complaints submitted to the VPAA or president will immediately be referred to the appropriate dean or director.
+Upon receipt of written complaint, the dean or director will provide a copy of this policy and procedure to the student filing the complaint.

 If the complaint is about an academic issue and the program has an academic appeals policy and procedure, the dean or director will invoke that policy, supplanting this policy’s departmental/program level procedure.
 If there is no program-level academic appeals policy and procedure, then the dean or director will follow the procedure outlined herein.

 For complaints regarding academic issues or decisions where there is no written appeals policy, and for complaints regarding non-academic issues or decisions, the dean or director, in consultation with all involved parties, will evaluate the situation and propose a resolution.
-Proposed resolutions may range from no action (i.e. denial of the student’s complaint) to reversal of the initial action or decision.
-At the conclusion of the process, the dean or director will prepare a written report, which will include: the student’s written complaint, description of the review process (interactions with involved parties), and the dean or director’s proposed resolution.
+Proposed resolutions may range from denial of the student’s complaint to reversal of the initial action or decision.
+At the conclusion of the process, the dean or director will prepare a written report that will include: the student’s written complaint, description of the complaint review process (interactions with involved parties), and the dean or director’s proposed resolution.
 The dean or director will provide this report to the student and other involved parties, placing a copy of the report in the student’s record.
-The dean/director’s report will be submitted within thirty (30) days of receipt of the initial complaint; if additional time is needed to conduct a review, the dean or director must notify all involved parties.
-The student will be invited to respond to the report by filing a formal appeal in the event that he or she disagrees with the resolution.
+The dean’s/director’s report will be submitted within 30 days of receipt of the initial complaint; if additional time is needed to conduct a review, the dean or director must notify all involved parties.
+The student will be invited to respond to the report by filing a formal appeal in the event that s/he disagrees with the resolution.
 (See “Appeal and Resolution—Institutional Level” below.)
-The invitation will include a thirty (30) day deadline for submission of a formal appeal.
+The invitation will include a 30-day deadline for submission of a formal appeal.
 If the student does not respond within the 30-day deadline, the complaint will be considered to have been resolved.

-Note: In the event that the student’s complaint is against the dean or director, the student may submit the written complaint directly to the provost.
-In such cases, the provost will follow the informal resolution procedure outlined above.
-If the complaint is against the director of a non-academic unit not within the academic affairs division of the university, the provost may forward the complaint to the executive responsible for the unit, who will, again, follow the procedure for informal resolution outlined above.
+Note: In the event that the student’s complaint is against the dean or director, the student may submit the written complaint directly to the VPAA.
+In such cases, the VPAA will follow the informal resolution procedure outlined above.
+If the complaint is against the director of a non-academic unit not within the academic affairs division of the university, the VPAA may forward the complaint to the executive responsible for the unit, who will, again, follow the procedure for informal resolution outlined above.

-If the student is not satisfied with the resolution proposed by the dean or director, the student may choose to submit an appeal to the provost.
+If the student is not satisfied with the resolution proposed by the dean or director, the student may choose to submit an appeal to the VPAA.
 An appeal will not be considered unless there has been a documented complaint/informal resolution process.
 Students should be aware that an appeal should not be undertaken lightly or frivolously.
 Every appeal must include a compelling argument from the student, beyond simple dissatisfaction with a situation or proposed resolution.
-Appeals must be submitted within thirty (30) days of the conclusion of the departmental/program level complaint resolution process.
+Appeals must be submitted within 30 days of the conclusion of the departmental/program-level complaint resolution process.

-Appeals are submitted to the provost in writing.
+Appeals are submitted to the VPAA in writing.
 An appeal must include:

-A student whose appeal is not accepted may re-submit the appeal to the provost, with additional documentation or information.
+A student whose appeal is not accepted may resubmit the appeal to the VPAA with additional documentation or information.
 If the appeal is not accepted after the second submission, the student may not appeal again.

 If the VPAA accepts the student’s appeal, it will be Appeals are considered by the GRC.
-The GRC will review all documentation related to the appeal, including the student’s written appeal and the dean/director’s report on the program/departmental level complaint review/resolution process, and the student’s initial complaint.
-During the review, members of the GRC will have no direct contact with any of the involved parties: any requests for additional information or clarification will be made through the VPAA, who may consult with any or all involved parties, and/or the responsible dean, director, or vice president, advising the GRC of the results of those consultations.
-At the conclusion of the review, the provost will determine a resolution and prepare a written report, which will include: information related to the initial complaint and resolution, the student’s written appeal, a description of the review process (such as interactions with involved parties), and provost’s resolution.
-The provost will provide this report to the student and other involved parties, placing a copy of the report in the student’s record.
-The provost’s report will be submitted within thirty (30) days of receipt of the initial complaint; if additional time is needed to conduct a review, the dean or director must notify all involved parties.
-The provost’s decision is final: no further appeal will be considered.
+The GRC will review all documentation related to the appeal, including the student’s written appeal, the dean/director’s report on the program/departmental-level complaint review/resolution process, and the student’s initial complaint.
+During the review, members of the GRC will have no direct contact with any of the involved parties: any requests for additional information or clarification will be made through the VPAA, who may consult with any or all involved parties and/or the responsible dean, director, or vice president, advising the GRC of the results of those consultations.
+At the conclusion of the review, the VPAA will determine a resolution and prepare a written report that will include: information related to the initial complaint and resolution; the student’s written appeal; a description of the review process (such as interactions with involved parties); and a recommendation for resolution.
+The VPAA will provide this report to the student and other involved parties, placing a copy of the report in the student’s record.
+The VPAA’s report will be submitted within 40 days of receipt of the initial complaint; if additional time is needed to conduct a review, the VPAA must notify all involved parties.
+The VPAA’s decision is final: no further appeal will be considered.